-Every family is given a tuition agreement to sign, which states the total amount of tuition due for the entire school year.
+Every family is required to sign a Financial Contract, which states the total amount of tuition due for the entire school year.
 Parents have the option of paying in full or electing a payment plan.

 Tuition payments will be handled by the CMCS Accounting Department.

 We offer several payment plans.

 - One is through an automatic withdraw (ACH) system, processed through the CMCS Accounting Department.
 You will need to provide your banking information to set up your account for the ACH Withdrawal Process.